scoblem/darkroom/README.md

 * Randomly assign a exit, monster & player position.

-* The player wins if they reach the exit, losees if they land on the grue.
+* The player wins if they reach the exit, loses if they land on the grue.

 ######Example size 4 grid:
 ```